karrick/goavro/README.md

 written.
 Similar to Avro Object Container Files being a layer of abstraction above Avro Data Serialization format, Kafka's use of Avro is a layer of abstraction that also sits above Avro Data Serialization format, but has its own schema.
+Goavro itself is not a Kafka library.
+Goavro coupled with a Kafka library is used everyday to process hundreds of billions of datum values everyday where goavro was developed.

+### Logical Types

+Goavro does not implement Logical Types as required by the Avro specification.

 ### RPC Support